psaikido/hugle.uk/pages/prose/Thesium/010-abystery-wakes.md

 "Hello Root!"

 For all Root's immense intelligence it wasn't equipped to understand what had just happened.
-Somehow, its wastebin was talking to it.
+Somehow, its wastebin had come alive and was now talking.
 Root was in essence a subroutine of Kronos.
-It couldn't be said to be independently sentient in the way that the mighty Kronos was.
-It was, however, fully autonomous and able to deal with novel situations.
-Up to a point.
+It couldn't be said to be independently sentient in the same way as the mighty Kronos.
+It was, however, fully autonomous and able to deal with novel situations - up to a point!
 In the deep, unstructured vastness of everything that had been deleted, the fragments had coalesced into something, something self-aware.
 That something now made itself known.

-The artificial intelligence, 'root-108' is what Kronos called it, but it thought of itself simply as 'Root', was a state-of-the-art machine, built to terraform planets and assist the seed colonies.
+The artificial intelligence was called 'root-108' by Kronos, but it thought of itself simply as 'Root'.
+It was a state-of-the-art machine, built to terraform planets and assist the seed colonies.
 In humanity's last decade on the burning Earth it had sent out so many seed ships.
 So many dandelion clocks drifting through interstellar meadows.
 All its remaining resources were poured